allenspicer/demo_rule30/README.md

 Two sets of data are used in the model.
 The model data (modelDataDictionary) allows us to calculate the values of a large grid of cells.
 The display data (displayDataDictionary) allows us to display a central portion of these cells.
 This removes interference from the edges of the view and displays the central randomized cells.

-This application is built for iOS using Swift 4 and Xcode 9.3
+This application is built for iOS 11.3 using Swift 4 and Xcode 9.3

+Supports: iPhone X, iPhone SE, iPhone 8 Plus, iPhone 8, iPhone 7 Plus, iPhone 7, iPhone 6s Plus, iPhone 6s, iPhone 6 Plus, iPhone 6, iPhone 5s

 Sources: